we offer classes IN TAEKWONDO FOR CHILDREN, (AGES 5-12) AND ADULTS, (AGES 13 AND UP).

 Tenth - Ship - Ship

 Master Steve Miller is a 6th Degree Black Belt with the USNTF and a 5th Degree Black Belt with the Kukkiwon in the art of Taekwondo.
 He has been training for over 36 years.
 Master Miller attained his 1st and 2nd-degree black belt under Grandmaster Dae Kyu Lee, his 3rd degree under Master Luong Pham, ( a member of the 1988 Olympic Team), and his 4th, 5th, and 6th degree under Grandmaster Duk Gun Kwon.
 He became a Certified Master Instructor in 2012.
 Master Miller has competed throughout his life at many levels of competition, winning the NJ state tournaments on multiple occasions.
 His most recent accomplishment was becoming an International Champion at the age of 45 when he won the 18th USNTF International Taekwondo Championships in 2012.
 Master Miller has traveled to South Korea on 3 separate occasions, (1988, 2008, and 2019), to receive specialized training at both the Kukkiwon and Taekwondowon in Seoul, South Korea.
 He also has trained in Hapkido, (discipline of throws, takedowns, and joint locks), and in Koryo Gumdo, (the Korean sword, similar to that of the Samurai.
 He graduated Magna Cum Laude with his Bachelor's Degree in Business and Finance from college.
-He is an office manager of a local dental office and also works at the district office of H&R Block.
+He is a Regional Manager of a local dental DSO and also works at the district office of H&R Block.
 Further, he is an Associate Member of the Cape Atlantic Marine Corps and an active member of his church family.
 Master Miller has and continues to use Taekwondo to balance his work, home, and family responsibilities.
 His current level of mastery makes him uniquely qualified to help students understand the importance of discipline, commitment, goal setting, and the value of education.

 Master James Dunbar is a 6th Dan Black Belt registered with US Chung Do Kwan.
 Additionally, he is registered as a 5th Dan Black Belt with Kukkiwon.
 Master Instructor Dunbar has been training in the Martial Arts for 35 plus years.